• Skip to primary navigation

 Thus, Monopolistic competition is a market situation in which there are many sellers of a particular product, but the product of each seller is in some way differentiated in the minds of consumers from the product of every other seller.

-Monopolistic competition is there market structure in which there is co-existence of competition and Monopoly to some degree.
+Monopolistic competition is there market structure in which there is a co-existence of competition and Monopoly to some degree.

 Imperfect Competition